MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/includes/allow-warning-for-other-disk-encryption.md

 This policy takes effect only if [Require device encryption](../configure.md?tabs=os#require-device-encryption) policy is enabled.

 > [!WARNING]
-> When you enable BitLocker on a device with third party encryption, it may render the device unusable and will require reinstallation of Windows.
+> When you enable BitLocker on a device with non-Microsoft encryption, it may render the device unusable and will require reinstallation of Windows.

 The expected values for this policy are: